 Keep it short.

-Set start and end times in advance so that things don’t drag on.
-You probably want to keep it shorter than a traditional Thanksgiving gathering — the event planners we spoke to recommended planning for an hour or two max.
+Even though Zoom is lifting its time limit on the actual day, you still probably want to keep the festivities shorter than a traditional Thanksgiving gathering — the event planners we spoke to recommended planning for an hour or two max.
 “I think that people’s attention spans become a bit diluted after about one hour,” says Reichert.

 And think twice before inviting everyone you know.
 “The more guests you have, the more complicated it gets,” says Carrillo.
 “At a dinner party with a lot of people, it can be really hard to connect.
 That’s not going to be any different at a virtual dinner party — it’s going to be even more challenging.”
 She recommends keeping your guest list under 20, if possible.